Seville Fair: Pescaíto

-Saturday night in the Feria de Abril is referred to as la noche del pescaíto (night of the fish) due to the fact that fish is the traditional dish to have for dinner.
-Celebrations officially start at midnight between Saturday and Sunday when the lights of the portada are turned on.
+Monday night in the Feria de Abril is referred to as la noche del pescaíto (night of the fish).
+That night, Casetas owners and friends dine fried fish together before the alumbrao.

+Celebrations officially start Monday midnight (Tuesday 00:00 AM) when the lights of the portada are turned on for the first time.
 This event is called the alumbrao.
 People gather in front of the portada to watch the alumbrao and then go to the casetas to have dinner and spend the whole night at the Real.

 Future fair dates

+The Feria de Abril happens every year two weeks after Holly Week, hence its start date varies year to year.

 The 2020 Feria de Abril was scheduled from April 25 to May 2.
 However, on March 15, 2020, the fair was postponed to September due to the coronavirus pandemic in Spain.